Vote from the Center: 6 DoF Pose Estimation in RGB-D Images by Radial Keypoint Voting: Experiments

 This process was executed for all Occlusion LINEMOD objects, with 100 trials for each scale factor value from 1 to 5.
 The means of the corresponding point distances (i.e. the ADD metric as defined in~\cite{hinterstoisser2012model}) are plotted in Fig.~\ref{fig:dispersionPlot-a}.
 It can be seen that ADD decreases for the first few scale factor increments for all objects, indicating an improved transformation estimation accuracy for larger keypoint dispersions.
 This increase in accuracy stems from improved rotational estimates, as the same positional perturbation error of a keypoint under a larger moment arm will result in a smaller angular error.
 The translational component of the transformation is not impacted by the scaling, as the Horn method starts by centering the two point clouds.
 After a certain increase in scale factor of 3 or 4, the unaffected translational error dominates, and the error plateaus.

-This experiment shows that the transformation estimate from corresponding ground truth and estimated keypoints will be more accurate, when the keypoints are dispersed further ($\sim\!\!1$ object radius) from the object's surface, when keypoint estimation error itself remains small ($\sim\!\!1.5$ cm).
+This experiment shows that the transformation estimate from corresponding ground truth and estimated keypoints will be more accurate, when the keypoints are dispersed further ($\sim\!\!1$ object radius, i.e. a scale of 2x) from the object's surface, when keypoint estimation error itself remains small ($\sim\!\!1.5$ cm).